digitalbazaar/did-cli/README.md

 # did-client

-A client for managing Decentralized Identifiers.
+A command-line client for managing Decentralized Identifiers.

 ## Quickstart